- Italy Overview

 The few excellent producers in Trentino make both varietal and blended reds and whites from international varieties, some as Trentino DOC, others IGT.
 Native varieties include the white Nosiola and the potentially exciting smoky, black-fruited red, Teroldego (as Teroldego Rotaliano).
 Decent sparkling wine appears as Trento.
 Much of the quality from the German-speaking South Tirol takes the form of familiar varietals under the Alto Adige DOC, including Chardonnay, Sauvignon, Gewürztraminer, Pinot Bianco, Pinot Grigio, Pinot Nero, Cabernet Sauvignon and Merlot, as well as a recent blaze of quality from the native Lagrein.
 High altitude and sometimes seemingly impossibly sited vineyards increasingly give high quality and expressive interpretations that are not emulated anywhere else.

-Valpolicella and Amarone/Recioto di Valpolicella are the stars of the Veneto, with very good examples now proliferating.
+Valpolicella and Amarone/Recioto di Valpolicella was the stars of the Veneto, with very good examples now proliferating.
 Soave (now DOCG for Superiore) from a top producer is of a different order too.
-With better purity and concentration there are now many mineral and herb infused examples that illustrate the potential of the native Garganega grapes from volcanic derived soils.
+With better purity and concentration there are now many minerals and herbs infused examples that illustrate the potential of the native Garganega grapes from volcanic derived soils.
 Fine sweet Recioto di Soave DOCG can now be sleek and fruit intense in contrast to the once commonplace more raisined efforts.
 Bardolino was always overrated (despite being DOCG for Superiore) but there are outcrops of good quality, both red and white, in Breganze, Colli Berici and Colli Euganei DOCs as well as some attractive fizz in Prosecco.
 (Now DOCG for Colli Euganei Fior d’Arancia and Asolo Prosecco).
 White Lugana and decent red and white Garda DOC wines come from vineyards close by Lake Garda.

 More of Italy’s fine whites come from Friuli than anywhere else but there are increasing amounts of fine reds too.
 Whether varietal or blended most quality wines will bear one of three DOCs: Collio, Colli Orientali del Friuli or Friuli Isonzo.
 Of the international varieties, Chardonnay, Sauvignon, Pinot Grigio, Pinot Bianco, Cabernet Sauvignon and Merlot predominate.
 Native whites, Tocai Friulano, Ribolla Gialla, Malvasia can be very good while the best native reds, Schioppettino and Pignolo, must be tried.
-Wines from the DOCs of Friuli Grave, Friuli Latisana or Friuli Aquileia are typically more everyday.
+Wines from the DOCs of Friuli Grave, Friuli Latisana or Friuli Aquileia are typically more every day.
 The province of Udine now boasts of three DOGCs, Ramandolo, Picolit and Rosazzo.

 The sheer volume of fine wine from Tuscany is remarkable.
 Much of it derives from Sangiovese, though the extent of its Tuscan character can sometimes be enhanced by the inclusion of other natives such as Canaiolo or Colorino or (in some instances only) compromised by Merlot, Cabernet Sauvignon, Syrah and other interlopers.
 These international varieties are very successful in their own right, often as varietal examples.